Monterrico, Guatemala - Things to Do in Monterrico

 Mangrove Canal Tours

-Booking Tip: Book through your hotel or local operators for $15-25 per person for 2-3 hours.
-Early morning tours (6-8am) offer best wildlife viewing.
-Look for guides who speak your language and provide binoculars.
+Booking Tip: Book through local fishermen or eco-tour operators for $15-25 per person for 2-3 hour tours.
+Early morning (6-8 AM) or late afternoon (4-6 PM) offer the best wildlife viewing.
+Bring insect repellent and sun protection.

 Black Sand Beach Relaxation